melissa-aguiar/cern-tools/README.md

     source panda.sh data22_13p6TeV.00427892.physics_Main.daq.RAW

-If the task is running, in file job.tmp we will have a TaskID and it can be monitored in BigPanda:
+If the task is running, we will have a TaskID and a SUCCESS message in the file job.tmp:

+    cat job.tmp

+The task can be monitored in BigPanda:

     https://bigpanda.cern.ch/user/